xieweiAlex/English_Learning/words/2024/words-Jul-24.md

 **mezzanine loan**.
 The book was received with **adulation** by the public. -
+he found it difficult to cope with the adulation of the fans.

 **tomatillo**.
 Watch your language, **varmint**.
 There's a lady present.
 **prairie**, **steppe**.